gouthammacha/DeepThought/README.md

     "image": "image.jp"
     }

-    Note: Already the above json data is stored in my DB(Try changing the values)
+    Note: Already the above json data is stored in my DB.

  `GET`  http://localhost:3000/api/v3/app/events?id= **event_id** \
         Example:
         CheckOut this link to see the above stored data by id:
         Link: http://localhost:3000/api/v3/app/events?id=676d0a3a1d924a837e8edbfc

  `PUT`  http://localhost:3000/api/v3/app/events/ **:id** \
         Example:
         CheckOut this link to Update the stored data by id:
         Link: http://localhost:3000/api/v3/app/events/676d0a3a1d924a837e8edbfc